brunoliratm/brunoliratm/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m a Software Engineer student contributing to Android Development and Backend Applications.
+- I’m a Software Engineer student contributing to Android Development and Backend Applications.

-- :zap: In my free time, I do courses to expand my knowledge
+- In my free time, I do courses to expand my knowledge

 </br>